Azure/autorest/docs/generate/readme.md

 autorest --input=file=pets.json --python
 ```

-In our final required step, we need to tell AutoRest where to output the generated SDK.
-We do this through the `--output-folder` flag (once again, see [common
+In our final step, we can tell AutoRest where to output the generated SDK.
+By default AutoRest generates files in output folder `./generated`.
+However, we can
+modify the output folder using flag `--output-folder` (once again, see [common
 flags](#common-flags "common flags") for more information).
 Putting this all together, we have:

 ```
-autorest --input-file=pets.json --python --output-folder=generated/
+autorest --input-file=pets.json --python --output-folder=myFolder/
 ```

 There are many other flags you can specify when generating.
 As an add-on, let's say we want to generate our code under the namespace `pets`.
 This gives us:

 ```
-autorest --input-file=pets.json --python --output-folder=generated/ --namespace=pets
+autorest --input-file=pets.json --python --output-folder=myFolder/ --namespace=pets
 ```
 And this concludes our basic example of generating with AutoRest.
 Continue reading to the next section to see our recommend way of generating AutoRest.